-- You're 55 or older. - You live in the service area of a PACE organization. - You're certified by your state as needing a nursing home-level of care. - At the time you join, you're able to live safely in the community with the help of PACE services.
+- · You're 55 or older. - You live in the service area of a PACE organization. - You're certified by your state as needing a nursing home-level of care. - At the time you join, you're able to live safely in the community with the help of PACE services.

-PACE provides coverage for many services, including prescription drugs, doctor or other health care practitioner visits, transportation, home care, hospital visits, and even nursing home stays whenever necessary.
+PACE covers all Medicare- and Medicaid-covered care and services, and other services that the PACE team of health care professionals decides are necessary to improve and maintain your health.
+This includes prescription drugs, as well as any other medically necessary care, like doctor or health care provider visits, transportation, home care, hospital visits, and even nursing home stays when necessary.